 Note: Operations that take longer than usual are typically environment deployments or configuration updates.

 - For an increased number of 4xx and 5xx HTTP return codes, identify the cause of the increase by monitoring the access logs of the proxy server.
 Then, compare the access logs with the application logs to identify the pattern of increased errors.
 For more information, see Common Errors.

-- For instances in a severe state, choose a solution based on the warning issued.
-For more information, see Troubleshooting Instances.
+- For instances in a Severe state, choose a solution based on the warning issued.
+For more information, see Troubleshooting instances.

-- For a failed Elastic Beanstalk health daemon, log in to your EC2 instance and monitor /var/log/messages to identify the cause of the failure.
+- For a failed Elastic Beanstalk health daemon, log in to your Amazon EC2 instance and monitor /var/log/messages to identify the cause of the failure.